cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

   * Create your first script that should produce the classic output: `Hello World!`
   * There are two ways to run your scripts: type `python3 <myscript>.py` from the Terminal Panel or right click on the script and click `Run`

-* On a separate directory (outside `class3-mynotebook` please clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
+* On a separate directory (outside `class3-mynotebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
-* Open this project in PyCharm in a separate window and let's see a few script examples together
+* Open this project in PyCharm in a separate window and let's see a few script examples

-* Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
+1. Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
+2. Write a script that prints all elements between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
-1. Write a script called `testing_scripts.py` with the following content below, run it using `python3 testing_scripts.py`:
+3. Write a script called `testing_scripts.py` with the following content below, run it using `python3 testing_scripts.py`:

 ```